pydoit/doit/doc/developer.rst

 As a convenience to users if the task only defines an ``action`` they don't need to return it in a dictionary.

 There are two kinds of tasks generators.
-Task generators that define a single a task, or define multiple subtasks.
-To define multiple subtasks instead of returning a single dictionary it must return a generator using `python-generator <http://docs.python.org/tut/node11.html#SECTION00111000000000000000000>`_
+Task generators that define a single a task, or define multiple sub-tasks.
+To define multiple sub-tasks instead of returning a single dictionary it must return a generator using `python-generator <http://docs.python.org/tut/node11.html#SECTION00111000000000000000000>`_

-Subtasks must include the field ``name`` on its dictionary representation.
-A subtask name will be formed as "<task_name>:<subTask_name>".
+Sub-tasks must include the field ``name`` on its dictionary representation.
+A sub-task name will be formed as "<task_name>:<subTask_name>".